ddnexus/elastics-doc/source/doc/2-flex/2-Templating/2-Sources.md

 {% endhighlight %}

 >  __Notice__: since you passed the name of the template as an argument, the `YAML` string defining the source must not include it.

+### Template Wrapper

+Sometimes you may need to modify the behaviour of the template methods defined by your sources, for example to pre-process the variables passed to one or more template methods.
+In that case you can overwrite the original method by using the `flex.wrap` method.
+For example:

+{%highlight ruby %}
+class MyClass
+  include Flex::Templates
+  flex.load_search_source

+  flex.wrap :my_template, :my_other_template do |*vars|
+    super pre_process(*vars)
+  end

+end
+{% endhighlight %}

+In the example, the `load_search_source` loads the templates - namely the `my_template` and the `my_other_template` - into your `MyClass`, but you want to preprocess the variables (for example cleaning up the request `params` that you pass them).
+The `flex.wrap` method redefines the orignal methods with its block.
+Notice that `super` in the wrapper block context, refers to the original method.

+> __Notice__: You can omit the template names if you want to wrap all the template methods.

 ## The 'ANCHORS' key